How Small Businesses Can Show Their Thanks on Thanksgiving

 Cyber Monday

-Cyber Monday occurs the Monday after Thanksgiving.
-It was created to encourage consumers to buy from online retailers and increase e-commerce traffic.
-Like Black Friday, it’s a holiday known for its great sales and discounts thousands of retailers offer.
-The main difference between the two is that Cyber Monday is exclusively for online sales.
+Cyber Monday occurs on the Monday after Thanksgiving.
+It was created to encourage consumers to shop online and increase e-commerce traffic.
+Like Black Friday, it’s a holiday known for its great sales and discounts that thousands of retailers offer.
+The primary difference between the two is that Cyber Monday is exclusively dedicated to online sales.

 Marketing Tactics for Thanksgiving